 We know what you’re thinking.
-“Well of course it offers a panoramic rooftop bar, two restaurants, a wine bar and a bakery.
+“Well of course it offers a panoramic rooftop bar, two restaurants, and a bakery.
 What does it do that sets it apart from every other hotel-dining-bar-bakery complex in Shoreditch?”
 Well, ye of little faith, they’ll even run private yoga sessions in your room, or on the rooftop, overlooking the rest of the city as the sun rises…

 Downward-facing dog’s never been easier.

 NOTE: A room at The Boundary Project starts at £170 per night.
 To find out more and reserve a room, take a look at their website HERE.

 The Boundary Project | 2-4 Boundary Street, E2 7DD